Unlock the Power of Annual Appeal Letters: Stunning Tips

 August – Set your objectives and outline the theme for your appeal letters and overall campaign.

-September – Segment your donors lists for more personalized messaging.
+September – Segment your donor lists for more personalized messaging.
 Write your appeal letter copy.
 Finalize it.

 October – Send out an initial set of appeals to reach supporters in late October.
 Make sure your online giving channels are ready.

 November – Send your next round of appeal letters.
-Keep your donors updated on your progress through more immediate channels (social media, texts)
+Keep your lapsed donors with regualr updates on your progress through more immediate channels (social media, texts)

 December – Send reminders to supporters who haven’t contributed yet (phone-a-thons, emails, texts).
-Follow up reminders in the last three days of the year.
+Send follow up’s to remind donors it is the last three days of the year.
 Send a thank you message to everyone who contributed.

 Personalize your annual appeal letter